denodrivers/postgres/docs/README.md

-Many services provide a connection string as a global format to connect to your database, and `deno-postgres` makes it easy to integrate this into your code by parsing the options in your connection string as if it was an options object
+Many services provide a connection string as a global format to connect to your database, and `deno-postgres` makes it easy to integrate this into your code by parsing the options in your connection string as if it were an options object

 You can create your own connection string by using the following structure: